coggro/ruinsofazlant/description/README.md

 ## Things Saarideh Says:

-"Tide and tomb..." an exasperated curse
+"Tide and tomb..." -- An exasperated curse

+"Nothing is lost to the depths." (occasionally extended: "...If it cannot be found/returned, that's where it was meant to be from the start.") -- When things seem irredeemable or to be going poorly, as an assurance that this is how things were meant to go.